pwall567/kjson/README.md

     val json = example.stringifyJSON(config)
 ```

-The `JSONConfig` may be supplied as an optional final argument on most `kjson` function calls (see the KDoc or source
+The `JSONConfig` may be supplied as an optional final argument on most `kjson` function calls (see the
-for more details).
+[User Guide](USERGUIDE.md) or the KDoc or source for more details).

 ### Custom Serialization